About Us

 Associate Pastor for Music & Worship

 Shawn has served as Associate Pastor at Forks since summer 2023.
 He has a Bachelor’s Degree in Worship Studies from Liberty University and a Master of Music Education from Eastern Kentucky University.
-Shawn and his wife Kellie live in Lexington.
+Shawn and his wife Kellie live in Lexington with their four children.

 J.T.
 Coleman